VirtuaCreative/tutorials/_posts/2022-11-22-jekyll-on-docker-github-pages.md

 ---
-title: "Build Jekyll on Docker and Publish with GitHub Pages"
+title: "Build Jekyll on Docker and publish with GitHub Pages"
 author: marcia
 date: 2022-11-22 20:45:00 +0100
 categories: [Tutorial]